 collector and church purchaser, responsible for buying $25 million in church library, archives, and museum holdings

-of Mormon, 25 copies of the first Doctrine and Covenants, seven
+Book of Mormon, 25 copies of the first Doctrine and Covenants, seven

 copies of the first Mormon hymn book, and four copies of the Book of

 Commandments; as well as hundreds of other books printed before 1844.
-I have now been
+I

 worlds largest private collection for over

-20 years, and have been buying books on this Mormonism.com site for 23 years.
+28 years, and have been buying books on this Mormonism.com site for 23 years.
 Along the way, my discoveries made me broaden from my Midwestern

 Mormon expertise and I developed an open-minded expertise in early